strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 Please note the IP address of your Ethernet adapter.

-Please note that my adaptor is called eth0 and my IP address is 172.26.19.133.
+Please note that my adapter is called eth0 and my IP address is 172.26.19.133.

 Your IP Address and adapter name may be different.